-For every constituent, additive and impurity, the chemical identity, the typical concentration and the concentration range are specified in Chapter 1.2.
+For every constituent, additive and impurity, the chemical identity, the typical concentration and the concentration range are specified in Section 1.2.
+The degree of purity, also reported in Section 1.2, shall correspond to the overall concentration range of the main constituents.
 The chemical identity is defined by the link to the Reference substance.